grdnero/AccountApp/README.md

 ---

-## 📄 License

-This project is provided as-is for educational purposes.

----

-## 👨‍💻 Author

-Created as a demonstration of secure authentication practices in C#.

----

 ## 🔗 Related Projects

 - **AuthKeyGenerator**: Standalone console tool for computing 2FA keys from recovery words
 - **AccountApp**: Main WinForms application

----

-## 📞 Support

-For issues or questions, review the code comments in:
-- `Services/AuthService.cs` — Authentication flow
-- `Services/CryptoService.cs` — Cryptographic operations
-- `Services/Utils.cs` — 2FA key algorithm